I take on the Independence period using three different games, in historical order.

 This game, and the level of focus within this game, provide an excellent simulation portraying the nature of this conflict.
 The fighting, especially before Israel’s declaration of independence, was primarily a series of small unit actions, often between irregulars.
 I don’t know how accurately this scenario depicts, or is intended to depict, the battle in question.
 It may be that it is simply meant to represent an ambush of a convoy heading toward Jerusalem rather than get at the details of this particular encounter.

 The real engagement, as I said, was a disaster for the Israelis.
-The convoy was isolated and trapped along the roadside where, they were eventually extracted by British forces, but at the cost of the loss of all their equipment and weapons.
+The convoy was isolated and trapped along the roadside where they were eventually extracted by British forces, but at the cost of the loss of all their equipment and weapons.

 In game, I won a “Major Victory,” finding myself in control of the ambush site and the end of the scenario.
 Given that the scenario length is a little more than a hour, this is not entirely inconsistent with the historical outcome.
 Likely, simply maintaining control of the battlefield would have ultimately ended the same for the Israelis, regardless of any temporary shifting of the tide.
 Given my final situation, a breakout through to Jerusalem may or may not have been possible, subject to the difficulties of modeling small-unit action outside of a hour or so scenario.
-Unfortunately (but as is to be expected from games of this era) the credit for the victory may be due the enemy AI.
+Unfortunately (but as is to be expected from games of this vintage) the credit for the victory may be due the enemy AI.
 Towards the end of the battle, I was occasionally able to observe Arab units headed back down the road toward Kfar Etzion, perhaps drooling over the juicy victory location shown in the above screenshot.
 Should they have concentrated their full resources on isolating my convoy, they may well have scored a victory, either in points or from a practical standpoint by pinning me down.

 There is also a scenario that covers, albeit abstractly, the events during the night of May 18-19, when a mixed group of Israeli militia attempted to relieve the besieged Jewish Quarter of the Old City of Jerusalem in advance of Arab reinforcements in the form of the British-led Arab Legion.
 Again, it is a nice level of gaming to cover this kind of battle.
 The individual soldier level, such as in a game like Squad Battles, would fail to cover enough of this battle to give a good feel, without further abstracting the scope.
 At the other end of the spectrum, a battle like this is just to small to try to use the hex-and-counter operational scale of games like TOAW.